 12.13.2 Discovery of a PASN capable AP

 An AP indicates it is capable of performing PASN authentication by including the PASN AKMP as part of the RSNE included in Beacon and Probe Response frames.
 When PASN AKMP is advertised, the AP shall also include at least one additional AKMP in the RSNE unless it allows PTKSA derivation without authentication using the ephemeral keys exchanged during PASN authentication.
+When PASN AKMP is advertised, the AP with dot11KEKPASNActivated equal to true shall also include 00-0F-AC:<ANA>. (#211)

 TGbh editor: Change Clause 12.13.3.2 as follows (track change on):